 2. What Is The History And Meaning Behind The Ring Finger?

-The idea and symbolism of a “ring finger” dates back to Ancient Rome.
-The Romans believed that this particular finger has a vein that directly runs to a person’s heart, called “Vena Amoris,” which means “vein of love.”
+The idea and symbolism of a “ring finger” date back to Ancient Rome.
+The Romans believed this finger has a vein that directly runs to a person’s heart, called “Vena Amoris,” which means “vein of love.”
 Therefore, it is believed that a ring should be placed on this finger to signify the romance of a newly married couple as their two hearts would be connected.

 Unfortunately, due to modern-day understanding of anatomy, it’s clear that all fingers have venous connections to the heart.
 Yet, for the most part, tradition still stands for many couples who designate the same finger to signify their commitment to each other.